skip-mev/block-sdk/README.md

       }
       ```

     c.
-Instantiate the blockbuster mempool with the application's desired lanes.
+Instantiate the block mempool with the application's desired lanes.

       ```go
-        // Set the blockbuster mempool into the app.
+        // Set the block mempool into the app.
         // Create the lanes.
         //
         // NOTE: The lanes are ordered by priority.
 The first lane is the highest priority
         // lane and the last lane is the lowest priority lane.
         // Top of block lane allows transactions to bid for inclusion at the top of the next block.
         //
-        // blockbuster.BaseLaneConfig is utilized for basic encoding/decoding of transactions.
+        // block.BaseLaneConfig is utilized for basic encoding/decoding of transactions.
-        tobConfig := blockbuster.BaseLaneConfig{
+        tobConfig := block.BaseLaneConfig{
           Logger:        app.Logger(),
           TxEncoder:     app.txConfig.TxEncoder(),
           TxDecoder:     app.txConfig.TxDecoder(),